These affordable gift ideas for the Instant Pot lover will take the guesswork out of your shopping! They’re sure to love these useful items!

 There’s something for everyone, both newbies and pressure cooking pros.
 The best part is, you can gift standalone items or combine a few for a fun themed gift bundle!

 If you know somebody who doesn’t have a pressure cooker, this is the best place to start!
-The yogurt in my Instant Pot is the model that I personally have and love.
+The Instant Pot DUO60 is the model that I personally have and love, though newer models have released since I bought mine.
 It can do so many things and is user-friendly, plus it’s not a crazy expensive pressure cooker model.
 It’s one of the most popular models, and for good reason!

 Barbara, of Pressure Cooking Today fame, is releasing a pressure cooker cookbook with 200 recipes!
 I have loved all of Barbara’s recipes, and she has many years of experience with pressure cookers, so she is a wonderful resource for both beginner and experienced cooks.
-The book releases on November 14, but you can preorder now!
+I have this cookbook and it’s a great one.

 One of my favorite things about this book is the many explanations they give throughout the recipes.
 It discusses why certain ingredients were chosen or why particular steps were necessary, which is really helpful when first getting the hang of pressure cooking.